c-alcantara/bight/README.md

 1. Make sure you have NPM/Node installed: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
 2. You must have an OpenAPI Key for this to work at all.
-You'll need ElevenLabs Speech Synthesis keys as well.
+You'll need ElevenLabs Speech Synthesis key as well.
 Current News/Events feature has been removed from this build temporarily.

 All APIs offer a free trial or reduced initiation costs.
 Reach out to me if you have any issues or questions --> chrsalctra@icloud.com